akshargupta/design-course-repo/course-overview.md

 Students will receive a starter repository containing:

 1. **attention_starter.py**: A skeleton script with function signatures, type hints, and docstrings.
-2. **tests/**: A suite of unit tests that check for tensor shape correctness and numerical precision.
+2. **tests/**: A suite of local unit tests that students can run to verify their work for tensor shape correctness and numerical precision.
 3. **data/**: A small JSON file containing pre-calculated word embeddings for testing.

+**Note**: In addition to the local tests provided in the repository, the course uses hidden tests on the server to validate final submissions and ensure academic integrity.

 ### Project Learning Outcomes